Salisbury Steak Meatballs

 For the gravy

-• In a saucepan, melt the butter over medium heat and add the onions.
-Saute until the onions are soft and translucent.
-Sprinkle the onions with flour and whisk together.
-Add the beef broth, ketchup, and Worcestershire sauce and continue whisking.
+• Sprinkle the onions with flour and whisk together to create a roux.
+Then add the beef broth, ketchup, and Worcestershire sauce and continue whisking.
 Season with salt and pepper as needed.
-If the gravy doesn’t thicken, mix 1 tablespoon of cornstarch with 2 tablespoons of water to create a slurry.
+If the gravy doesn't thicken, mix 1 tablespoon of cornstarch with 2 tablespoons of water to create a slurry.
 Add the slurry to the gravy and whisk until the gravy thickens.

 • When meatballs are cooked, add them to the gravy and toss to coat.
 Spoon mashed potatoes onto plates, top with meatballs and gravy and sprinkle with parsley.